Madalyn Murray O'Hair: American Atheists

 After settling in Austin, Texas, O'Hair founded American Atheists in 1963.
 It identifies as "a nationwide movement which defends the civil rights of non-believers, works for the separation of church and state and addresses issues of First Amendment public policy".
 She served as the group's first chief executive officer and president until 1986.
 She was the public voice and face of atheism in the United States during the 1960s and 1970s.
 Although her son Garth Murray succeeded her officially as president, she retained most of the power and decision making.

-In a 1965 interview with Playboy Magazine, she described religion as "a crutch" and an "irrational reliance on superstitions and supernatural nonsense".
+In a 1965 interview with Playboy, she described religion as "a crutch" and an "irrational reliance on superstitions and supernatural nonsense".
 In the same Playboy interview, O'Hair described numerous alleged incidents of harassment, intimidation, and death threats against her and her family.
 She read several letters she claimed to have received, including one that read (referring to the conversion of Paul the Apostle on the road to Damascus), "May Jesus, who you so vigorously deny, change you into a Paul."
 O'Hair told the interviewer, "Isn't that lovely?
 Christine Jorgensen had to go to Sweden for an operation, but me they'll fix with faith — painlessly and for nothing."
 She said that she left Baltimore because of persecution from residents.
-She had received mail containing photos smeared with feces, her son Jon's pet kitten was killed, and her home was stoned.
+She had received mail containing photos smeared with feces, her son Garth's pet kitten was killed, and her home was stoned.
 She said she thought such events were a catalyst for her father's fatal heart attack.

 She filed several lawsuits challenging governmental practices, based on upholding and defining the constitutional separation of church and state.
 Among these was one against the city of Baltimore's policy of classifying the Catholic Church as a tax-exempt organization in terms of property.

 O'Hair founded an atheist radio program, in which she criticized religion and theism.
 She hosted a television show, American Atheist Forum, which was carried on more than 140 cable television systems.

 Arrested for disorderly conduct in Austin in 1977, O'Hair continued to be a polarizing figure into the 1980s.
 She served as "chief speechwriter" for Larry Flynt's 1984 presidential campaign.
 She was regularly invited to appear on TV talk shows as a guest.
 Her second son Garth Murray officially succeeded her as president of the American Atheists, but she was said to retain most of the power.
 Some chapters seceded from the main group at the time.
 But as of 2007, American Atheists continued as an active organization with a growing membership.

-Her son William J. Murray became a Christian in 1980 and later a Baptist minister, publishing a memoir in 1982 about his spiritual journey.
+Her son William J. Murray became a Christian in 1980 and later a Baptist minister, publishing a memoir of his spiritual journey in 1982.
 Murray O'Hair commented, "One could call this a postnatal abortion on the part of a mother, I guess; I repudiate him entirely and completely for now and all times ... he is beyond human forgiveness."